 Every year, 50 days after the Passover, the Jews celebrated an important day called Pentecost.
 Pentecost was a time when the Jews celebrated the wheat harvest.
 Jews came from all over the world to Jerusalem to celebrate Pentecost together.
-This year, the time for Pentecost came about a week after Jesus had gone back to heaven.
+This year the time for Pentecost came about a week after Jesus had gone back to heaven.

-While the believers were all together, suddenly the house where they were was filled with a sound like a strong wind.
+While the believers were all together, suddenly the house where they had gathered was filled with a sound like a strong wind.
 Then something that looked like flames of fire appeared over the heads of all the believers.
 They were all filled with the Holy Spirit and they praised God in other languages.
-These were languages that the Holy Spirit enabled them to speak.
+They did not know these languages, but these were languages that the Holy Spirit enabled them to speak.

 When the people in Jerusalem heard this noise, they came together in a crowd to see what was happening.
 They heard the believers proclaiming the great things God had done.
-They were astonished because they were hearing these things in their own native languages.
+They were astonished because they could understand even though they were from many different countries and spoke many different languages.
+The disciples were from Israel and spoke Aramaic, Hebrew, or Greek, but the people were each hearing what God had done in their own native language.